storm-software/stryke/packages/json/README.md

 <!-- START header -->
 <!-- END header -->

-# utils-json
+# Stryke - JSON Utility

-A package containing parsing utilities used by Storm Software
+A package that includes the `StormJSON` utility class.
+This class is used in the same way as the built-in `JSON` type in NodeJs; however, it allows for more flexibility and customization.

 <!-- START doctoc -->
 <!-- END doctoc -->